vittorioromeo/bcs_thesis/source/20_ecs/11_ee_oop.md

 #### Address-based

 Since entities are dynamically allocated, their location in memory does not change during program execution.
-Senders that are **aware of their listeners' lifetimes** can effectively store pointers *(or references)* to them, in order to directly execute some of their methods or mutate their `public` fields.
+Senders that are **aware of the lifetimes of their listeners** can effectively store pointers *(or references)* to them, in order to directly execute some of their methods or mutate their `public` fields.

 ```cpp
 class window : widget { /* ... */ };